Semiconvexity of (weak) Kantorovich potentials in the Lorentzian optimal transport problem: Proof of Corollary

-Let $\pi$ be any optimal coupling, and let $\varphi:M\to \overbar \R$ be any $\pi$-solution (the existence is guaranteed by Theorem \ref{thmb}).
-The fact that $\pi$ is concentrated on $I^+$ follows from Theorem \ref{thmc}, and we are left two prove uniqueness of $\pi$ and the validity of \eqref{eqbp}.
+Continuity of $d$, lower semicontinuity of $c$, and compactness of $\supp(\mu)$ and $\supp(\nu)$ assures finiteness of $C(\mu,\nu)$ and the existence of an optimal coupling $\pi$.
+Let $\varphi:M\to \overbar \R$ be any $\pi$-solution (the existence is guaranteed by Theorem 2.8 in \cite{Kell}).
+The fact that $\pi$ is concentrated on $I^+$ follows from Theorem 2.12 in \cite{Kell} or from Theorem \ref{thmc}.
+We prove the remaining claims:

 Let $\Omega_0\subseteq M$ be an open set of full $\mu$-measure on which $\varphi$ is locally semiconvex, and let $\Omega_1$ be the subset of all differentiability points of $\varphi$.
-Since $\mu\ll \op{vol}$, we have $\mu(\Omega_1)=1$.
+Since $\mu\ll \op{vol}_g$, we have $\mu(\Omega_1)=1$.
 Consider the set $\partial_c\varphi\cap (\Omega_1\times M)\cap I^+$, which is of full $\pi$-measure.
 For any $(x,y)$ in this set, the function

 attains its minimum at $x'=x$.
 Since $\varphi$ is differentiable at $x$ and $c(\cdot,y)$ is locally semiconcave in a neighbourhood of $x$ (since $y\in I^+(x)$, see Theorem \ref{A}), it follows as in (10.22) in \cite{Villani} that $c(\cdot,y)$ is differentiable at $x$ and that